loikled/lru-cache/README.md

 # How to run

-For now only tests of the lib has been implemented with gtets.
+For now only tests of the lib has been implemented with gtest.
 You can use `ctest` to run them:
 ```
 ctest .